-Test your encryption aware app using the new Direct Boot mode.
+Test your encryption aware app with Direct Boot mode enabled.
 There are two ways to enable Direct Boot.

 Caution: Enabling Direct Boot wipes all user data on the device.

-On supported devices with Android N installed, enable Direct Boot by doing one of the following:
+On supported devices with Android 7.0 installed, enable Direct Boot by doing one of the following:

 $ adb reboot-bootloader $ fastboot --wipe-and-use-fbe

 An emulated Direct Boot mode is also available, in case you need to switch modes on your test devices.
 Emulated mode should only be used during development and may cause data loss.
 To enable emulated Direct Boot mode, set a lock pattern on the device, choose "No thanks" if prompted for a secure start-up screen when setting a lock pattern, and then use the following adb shell command: